Dental Fillings Baltimore, MD

 We can also use inlays and onlays to restore a broken tooth or replace an existing large tooth filling.
 When the damage is not severe enough to require a dental crown, we will recommend an inlay or onlay.
 Inlays and onlays are an excellent alternative to large tooth fillings because they are more durable and natural looking.

-Replacing Old Fillings
+Replacing Old Dental Fillings in Baltimore

-Dr. Lazer also offers patients the option of replacing old amalgam (silver) fillings with new, natural-looking white fillings.
 Depending on the size of your existing tooth filling and the condition of the tooth, Dr. Lazer or Dr. Doroshenko may use a composite dental filling or a porcelain inlay or onlay.

-The dental filling process is relatively simple and completed during a single visit to our Baltimore dentist office.
+The dental filling process is simple and completed during a visit to our Baltimore dentist office.
 In most cases, we will administer a local anesthetic in the area around the tooth to make you feel comfortable.
 We will make sure you do not feel any pain during the procedure.

 Dental Filling FAQs